FasterXML/jackson-module-afterburner/README.md

 (or whatever version is most up-to-date at the moment)

+### Non-Maven

+For non-Maven use cases, you download jars from [Central Maven repository](http://repo1.maven.org/maven2/com/fasterxml/jackson/module/jackson-module-afterburner/) or [Download page](jackson-databind/wiki/JacksonDownload).

+Databind jar is also a functional OSGi bundle, with proper import/export declarations, so it can be use on OSGi container as is.

 ### Registering module

 To use the the Module in Jackson, simply register it with the ObjectMapper instance:

     Object mapper = new ObjectMapper()
     mapper.registerModule(new AfterburnerModule());

+after which you just do data-binding as usual:

+    Value val = mapper.readValue(jsonSource, Value.class);
+    mapper.writeValue(new File("result.json"), val);